merchantprotocol/documentation/docs/05_Magento_v1/10_Advanced_Pricing/07_Import.md

-Advanced Pricing includes built-in script to import prices in a fast way (much more faster then Dataflow function may do it).
+Advanced Pricing includes a built-in script to import prices in a fast way (much faster than the Dataflow function may do it).

 Run the php command with your arguments: